+Soft tissues such as your muscles, ligaments, and others hold all these bones together.
 It’s also these same tissues that allow for smooth and stable movement between the bones.

 Okay, but why does my left knee hurt after golf?

-- Playing with unhealed injuries and/or pre-existing conditions – These include both overuse and fresh injuries, as well arthritis and other types of ailments that can affect your knee joint.
+- Playing with unhealed injuries and/or pre-existing conditions – These include both overuse and fresh injuries, as well as arthritis and other types of ailments that can affect your knee joint.

 How significant are these forces, you ask?
 100-440% of your body weight.